Infinitely many noncontractible closed magnetic geodesics on non-compact manifolds: Morse theory

 Recall that for a triple $Z\subseteq Y\subseteq X$ of topological spaces we have

 Observe that item~(e) implies that $f_\eps$ satisfies the Palais-Smale condition on a small open neighborhood of $ (f_\eps)^{b_2-\eps}$.
 So we have

-where in the second inequality we have used Lemma~\ref{lem:Crgroup}.
-By Step 1., each critical point $z_j$ has Morse index less than $q_0$, while item~(b) implies that $f_\eps=f$ near every small open neighborhood of $N_j,j=1,\ldots, r$.
+where in the second inequality we have used Lemma~\ref{lem:Crgroup} since item~(b) implies that $f_\eps=f$ near a small open neighborhood of $N_j,j=1,\ldots, r$.
+By Step 1., each critical point $z_j$ has Morse index less than $q_0$.
 Then from~(\ref{e:Crvanish}) and (\ref{e:CrNz}) we deduce that for any $q\geq q_0$

-Finally, choosing $b_2$ sufficiently close to $b$ and $\eps$ sufficiently small, the desired inequality~(\ref{e:hominequality}) follow immediately.
+Finally, choosing $b_2$ sufficiently close to $b$ and $\eps>0$ sufficiently small, the desired inequality~(\ref{e:hominequality}) follows immediately.

 \end{proof}